tomaszwojcik/consileonpl.github.com/_posts/2013-08-05-Android-authentication-against-Google-App-Engine.markdown

 {% endhighlight %}

 ### Retrieving refreshed Auth token
 Now we can write a public method to get the refreshed token.
-For that we will use mentioned methods.
+For that we will use previously implemented methods.
 Keep in mind that you have to handle the intent if you passed it somehow.

 {% highlight java %}